-The Treasury Department last year granted more than $3 million in compensation to senior officers at General Motors, Ally Financial and American International Group — despite its own rules regarding executive pay at companies that received taxpayer bailouts.
+The Treasury Department last year granted total pay packages of $5 million or more to top executives at General Motors, Ally Financial and American International Group — despite its own rules regarding corporate pay at companies that received taxpayer bailouts.

 Patricia Geoghegan, Treasury’s acting special master for compensation, sidestepped agency rules and approved the compensation, according to a report from the special inspector general for the Troubled Assets Relief Program, or TARP.

 The report was published by The Washington Post.

 Of the top 69 employees at the three companies, Geoghegan last year approved pay packages of $5 million or more to 16 of those executives, while the majority received compensation of $3 million or more, according to the report.

 But some in the latter group got as much as $4.9 million last year, the TARP report says.

 Geoghegan also approved $6.2 million in pay raises to 18 of the 69 employees as a part of their total compensation last year, according to the report.